gvwilson/sensibleadventures/nardica/nardica.md

 part ways now."
 So Iffy had forgiven her, secretly relieved that her best and only friend knew she was different but didn't seem to care.

-When Iffy handed back the box of squares, Honesty's First waved her away.
-"Not much use t'us if we can't turn 'em on," she said, though Iffy knew the little rotors would be worth a week's grocery bill if they were pried out and sold as parts.
+When Iffy handed back the box of dronelets, Honesty's First waved her away.
+"Not much use t'us if we can't turn 'em on," she said, though Iffy knew the little rotors would be worth a meal if they were pried out and sold as parts.
 "If anythin' comes t' mind, you come by an' gi's a scutch, aright?
 An' even if nothin' does, we's alluz happy t'have one more fer dinner or a sleepover."
 She winked broadly.

 "Thanks," Iffy mumbled.
 Her upbringing had taught her how to rig sails in heavy weather and mend engines older than her foster parents, but not what to do when